graphhopper/jsprit/README.md

 - continues improvement of code, handling and performance
 - soft constraints
 - various capacity dimensions and multiple time-windows
+- open routes (currently they have to return to the depot)
 - large scale instances

 ##Documentation